Vector partition functions and Kronecker coefficients: Polytopes and Quasipolynomials

-A \emph{partition of a positive integer} $n$ is a way of writing $n$ as a sum of nonnegative integers, where we do not take into consideration the order of the summands.
-Two partitions that differ only in the number of zero summands are considered the same.
-We consider partitions whose \emph{parts} (nonzero summands) belong to a fixed finite multi-subset of nonnegative integers $S$, that is, where there could be different copies of the same part.

-The \emph{partition function} $p_S : \NN \to \NN$ evaluated at $n$ gives the number of partitions of $n$ with parts in $S$.
-The partition function $p_S$ can also be defined by the formal power series:
+A \emph{vector partition} of $\bb \in \NN^d$ is a way of decomposing $\bb$ as a sum of nonzero vectors in $\NN^d$.
+The order of the summands is irrelevant.
+We are interested in partitions whose \emph{parts} (nonzero summands) belong to a fixed finite sub-multiset $S$ of $ \NN^d$.
+The \emph{vector partition function} $p_S : \NN^d \to \NN$ is the function that evaluated at $\bb$ gives the number of vector partitions of $\bb$ with parts in $S$.

-\begin{example}~ Let $S=\{1,1,1\}$.
-Then $p_S(n)$ is the number of partitions of $n$ with three distinct copies of $1$.
-This is also the number of nonnegative integer solutions to the equation $s_0+s_1 \le n$, and the number of integer points in the dilations $n \Pol$ of the $2$-simplex with vertices $(0,0), (1,0), (0,1)$.
-In fact, $p_S$ is given by

-This is a polynomial since all vertices have integer coordinates, as predicted by Ehrhart's Theorem.